 Sellers encourage multiple offer situations by telling buyers that the seller will look at all offers on a particular date in the future.
 In response, most buyers will submit an offer that includes an escalation addendum (which automatically escalates the offer amount above some competing offer) as well as waive some or all of the usual contingencies (inspection, financing, title, and information verification).
 So the seller can expect to receive better offers that bid against each other, resulting in a winning offer at the highest offer amount.
 The seller can sign the winning offer, and the house will be under contract.

-If you’re looking for information about how to win a multiple offer situation or bidding war, I’ve written about the topic on the Quill blog.
+If you’re looking for information about how to win a multiple offer situation or bidding war, check out my blog.

 When a Multiple Offer Situation becomes a Bidding War

 Sometimes, the seller might counter one of the buyers in an effort to get even slightly better terms.
 If it stops there, not a bidding war.
 But if the seller – or more accurately the listing agent – then calls ANOTHER buyer’s agent and gives THAT buyer the chance to beat the first buyer… Well, that’s a declaration of “war.”

 It sucks to lose a multiple offer situation.
 For the losing buyers, of course, but also their agents who invested time and effort in the now unpaid endeavor.
 Bidding wars?
 That’s acid in the face of buyers and their agents.
 They are inherently unfair, as not every buyer is included in the bidding war negotiations.
 So buyers and their agents frequently cry “foul!” when they are subjected to a bidding war.

 So is a Bidding War legal?
 Or ethical?